tag/IuCasAuthentication/README.md

 // Continue processing file as normal
 ```

-### Example with login and validation on different app-specific pages
+### Example with login and validation on different pages in your app

 You might use this example code to only implement CAS authentication at a specific URL.
 Instead of calling `authenticate()`, you might do the following: